talisma-cassoma/The-method-of-least-squares-on-Matlab/README.md

-#  méthode de moindre carré sur Matlab
+#  The method of least squares on Matlab

 if you have a set of data